|Discus Throw||52.26||Poznan||21 AUG 2008|

 Born: 8 August 1985, Rawicz

 Coach: Krzysztof Kaliszewski

 Be warned, dear reader, as the story that’s about to unfold is moving.
 Deeply moving.
-Who wouldn’t be touched by the picture of Anita Włodarczyk, a hammer thrower talking to her deceased friend, Olympic champion Kamila Skolimowska.
+Who wouldn’t be touched by the picture of Anita Włodarczyk, best hammer thrower in the world talking to her deceased friend, first Olympic champion in the history of the event Kamila Skolimowska (Sydney 2000).
 Those two, even though in two different worlds, share a special bond and... some throwing equipment.
 Anita dedicated to Kamila all her splendid successes.
 And after coming back home celebrated them with Kamila’s parents.

 But first things first.
 All of Anita’s throwing started... under the bridge.
 Deserted land down there is what the town of Poznań has to offer when it comes to hammer throw training facilities.
 No wonder she didn’t spare one thought for Olympic medals or World records at the time.
 It was a long way to go just to get to a proper stadium.

 Before Anita became a track athlete, she tried her luck in speedway cycling in her hometown of Rawicz.
 What’s speedway cycling?
 Cycle racing on a dirt track.
 “I was the only girl in the country to race with boys,” Włodarczyk recalls.